Tumua ma Puleono

 On 2 September 2020 the party announced it would join forces with the Faʻatuatua i le Atua Samoa ua Tasi and Samoa National Democratic Party parties to contest the 2021 election.
-SNDP and Tumua ma Puleono candidates will run under the FAST banner, with only one candidate in each constituency.
+SNDP and Tumua ma Puleono candidates ran under the FAST banner, with only one candidate in each constituency.

+The party was deregistered on 7 March 2023 after failing to pay the annual registration fee.